Without Prejudice

 Quotes from interviews:

--"At the moment, I do not see my future in Russia.
-It’s hard for me to imagine that something will change for the better here"
+-"Right now, I do not see my future in Russia.
+It’s hard to imagine anything getting better here"

--"If I stay here, it will only be because I can’t leave"
+-"If I stay here, it’ll only be because I can’t leave"

-For 35% of the participants, the future is focused on survival (micro level)
+For 35% of the respondents, the future is centered on survival (micro level)

 Quotes from interviews:

--"I just want my family to be safe."
-I can’t even plan anything more now"
+-"I just want my family to be safe.
+I can’t even plan anything beyond that now"

 12% of respondents hope for changes in Russia